A 'black moon' will appear in the sky this weekend, but you won't see it. Here's why

 You won't see it

-You won't be able to see the black moon, but it will still be there in the sky.
-Since the illuminated part of the moon will be facing away from Earth, the moon will appear to be invisible in the night sky.
+Since the illuminated part of the moon will be facing away from Earth, and the moon rises and sets with the sun, the moon will not be visible in the night sky.

 However, this is a great opportunity to stargaze and see the Dumbbell Nebula (M27), known for its dumbbell-like shape, which can be seen with a telescope between the Altair and Deneb stars, according to NASA.